max-van-leeuwen/sparkle-mouse/readme.md

 ![Custom shapes drawing](readme-media/manual-drawing.gif)

-See [this](https://github.com/max-van-leeuwen/sparkle-mouse/tree/main/examples) python example drawing a heart ❤️ shape on your desktop, using the HTTP API!
+See [this](https://github.com/max-van-leeuwen/sparkle-mouse/tree/main/examples) python example to learn how to draw shapes, using the HTTP API.
 <br>

 <br>